ChrisPinna/ChrisPinna/README.md

 *Snowboard and Ski Instructor turned Junior Full Stack Developer*

-A highly social and energetic **Full Stack Software Developer** by day.
-A nerd/musician by night.
+A highly social and energetic **Full Stack Software Developer**.
+With a cyclical love for games/music/surfing/(random exciting new activity).

 I started by making games and now here I am, I still can't beleave how far I've come and I'm so exited for what's ahead.